Makuwro/help-articles/articles/policies/privacy.md

 * To personalize your profile.

 ### Who we share it to
-At the moment, we share your profile picture to all users when they view your content, regardless of your account's privacy status.
+At the moment, we share your profile picture to **users** when they view your content, regardless of your account's privacy status.
 This will change in the future.

 ### How long we store it for
 We keep your current profile picture until you change it, remove it, or delete your account.